 It’s better to be safe than sorry, so in order to prevent any such accidents completely eliminate any form of chocolate from your dear dog’s diet and also keep your chocolates far from the reach of your pooch.

 Control and Stop Shedding.
-The MYTH and the FACT #4
+The MYTH and FACT #4

 Truth?
 You cannot stop it at all, it’s only natural for them to shed hair, but what you can do is keep your vacuum and other cleaning tools ready to deal with this.

-Interested for more cute pugs pictures and facts?
+Interested in more cute pugs pictures?
 Install My Pugs new tab and enjoy stunning wallpaper images each time you open a new tab in Google Chrome.